 Cooling Time | NA |

-Eggless Fruit Cake Recipe with Condensed Milk
+Best Eggless Fruit Cake Recipe with Condensed Milk

 The best part about everyday cakes is that you don’t need heavy equipment to mix and any fancy stuff to decorate.
 They are quick to make and you don’t need any special occasion to bake these cakes.

-Today’s recipe is about famous Britannia fruit cake recipe but a much healthier version than what you get in the market.
+Today’s recipe is about famous eggless Britannia fruit cake recipe but a much healthier version than what you get in the market.
 Haven’t I told you that baking at home gives you so many advantages over eating market bought baked goodies?

 My initial trial was with All-purpose flour (Maida).
 I was very much happy with the outcome.
 But I wanted it to be healthier.
 My next experiment was then with my favorite ingredient, yes, 100% Whole Wheat.